Workplace culture, performance and leadership

 This AMWF event asks –

-Hear from psychologist Kim Singline about designing workplace culture that supports psychological safety and enables your team to thrive.
-Following the presentation Kim will be joined by Adrian Doohan from DesignInc Melbourne, Lynn Chew from Kirsten Thompson Architects, and Richard Bryant from Bryant Alsop Architects) for a panel discussion chaired by Built Environment Channel (BEC) CEO, Sam Matheson.
+Hear from psychologist Kim Singline about designing workplace culture that supports psychological and psychosocial safety, and enables your team to thrive.
+Following the presentation Kim will be joined by Adrian Doohan from DesignInc Melbourne, Lynn Chew from Kerstin Thompson Architects, and Richard Bryant from Bryant Alsop Architects) for a panel discussion chaired by Built Environment Channel (BEC) CEO, Sam Matheson.

 This ACA Architects Mental Wellbeing Forum (AMWF) event is in collaboration with ACA Knowledge Partner BEC and hosted by Loop Solutions.